Changing My Mindset

 Decreases resilience

 A fixed mindset can reduce resilience and hinder bouncing back from setbacks, as failures may be seen as a result of inherent limitations.
-This mindset can limit growth, hinder learning, and create resistance to change, while increasing fear of failure.
-Therefore, individuals should aim to adopt a growth mindset to achieve their full potential.

 Avoiding a fixed mindset is important because it can limit personal growth, hinder career and academic success, and impact overall well-being and satisfaction.